abogdanova/SwarmGE/README.md

 ## Seeding GE Runs with target solutions
 ----------------------------------------

 Combining the GE LR Parser with the full PonyGE2 library, it is possible to parse a target string into a GE individual and then to seed an evolutionary run of PonyGE2 with that individual.
-Seeded individuals can be specified directly in PonyGE2 by specifying a desired genome with the argument:

-    --seed_genome [SEED_GENOME]
+Provision is made in PonyGE2 to allow for entire populations of target individuals to be seeded into an evolutionary run.

+In order to run PonyGE2 with seeded individuals, a specialised script is provided in the `scripts` folder, titled `seed_PonyGE2.py`.
+To run this script from the command line, simply type:

+    $ python scripts/seed_PonyGE2.py

+All command line parameters from standard PonyGE2 are compatible with `seed_PonyGE2`.

+There are two ways to seed individuals into a PonyGE2 run using this script:

+### Seeding runs with a single target solution

+If a single target phenotype string is to be included into the initial population, users can specify the argument:

+    `--reverse_mapping_target [TARGET_STRING]`

-or by setting the parameter `SEED_GENOME` to `[SEED_GENOME]` in either a parameters file or in the params dictionary, where `[SEED_GENOME]` is the genome of the desired target seed individual.
+or by setting the parameter `REVERSE_MAPPING_TARGET` to `[TARGET_STRING]` in either a parameters file or in the params dictionary, where `[TARGET_STRING]` is a string specifying the target string to be parsed by the GE LR Parser into a GE individual.
+A

+*__NOTE__ that as with the GE LR Parser described above, a compatible grammar file needs to be specified along with the target string.
+If the target string cannot be parsed using the specified grammar, an error will occur.*

+### Seeding runs with one or more target solutions

+Alternatively, if one or more target individuals are to be seeded into a GE population, a folder has been made available for saving populations of desired individuals for seeding.
+The source directory contains a `seeds` folder.
+Any number of desired target individuals for seeding can be saved in *__separate text files__* within a unique folder in the scripts directory.

+PonyGE2 currently supports four formats for saving and re-loading of such individuals (examples of each are given in the `seeds/test_pop` folder):

+1. (`example_1.txt` in `seeds/test_pop`) PonyGE2 can re-load "best.txt" outputs from previous PonyGE2 runs.
+These files contain the saved genotypes and phenotypes of the best solution evolved over the course of an evolutionary run.
+Re-using these output files greatly improves the seeding process, as the genotypes can be quickly used to re-map the exact identical individual.
+This is the preferred option for seeding populations as the use of genomes to re-build previous individuals guarantees the same genetic information will be retained.
+2. (`example_2.txt` in `seeds/test_pop`) Target phenotypes can be saved as a simple text file with a single header of `Phenotype:`, followed by the phenotype string itself on the following line.
+The phenotype will then be parsed into a PonyGE2 individual using the GE LR Parser.
+3. (`example_3.txt` in `seeds/test_pop`) Target genotypes can be saved as a simple text file with a single header of `Genotype:`, followed by the genotype itself on the following line.
+The genotype will then be mapped into a PonyGE2 individual using the normal GE mapping process.
+4. (`example_4.txt` in `seeds/test_pop`) Target phenotypes can be saved as a simple text file where the *__only__* content of the file is the phenotype string itself (i.e. no descriptive text, headers, comments, etc).
+The content of these files will then be parsed into PonyGE2 individuals using the GE LR Parser.

+*__NOTE__ that as with the GE LR Parser described above, a compatible grammar file needs to be specified along with the target* `seeds` *folder.
+If the target string cannot be parsed using the specified grammar, an error will occur.
+If the target genotype results in a different phenotype to that specified, an error will occur.*

+### Initialisation

-Runs can be seeded in PonyGE2 with the `seed_individuals` initialisation method.
-This initialisation technique generates a population of identical individuals from the specified seed individual.
-Population seeding can be specified with the argument:
+All existing initialisation techniques are compatible for seeding evolutionary runs with target individuals.
+However, an additional initialisation option is included which may be of some use in the case of Genetic Improvement.
+An option is available to initialise the entire population with only identical copies of the specified seed individual (or individuals).
+This option can be specified with the argument:

     --initialisation seed_individuals

 or by setting the parameter `INITIALISATION` to `seed_individuals` in either a parameters file or in the params dictionary.

+### Re-creating PonyGE2 runs

+It is possible to set the random seeds for the various random number generators (RNGs) used by PonyGE2 in order to exactly re-create any given evolutionary run.
+All PonyGE2 runs by default save their random seeds.
+By simply specifying the argument:

+    --random_seed [RANDOM_SEED]

+or by setting the parameter `RANDOM_SEED` to `[RANDOM_SEED]` in either a parameters file or in the params dictionary, where `[RANDOM_SEED]` is an integer which specifies the desired random seed.

+At present, the main branch of PonyGE2 only uses two RNGs:

+1. The core Python `random` module, and
+2. The numpy `np.random` module.

+Both of these RNGs are set using the same seed.
+When the `RANDOM_SEED` parameter is set, and providing the grammar and fitness functions remain unchanged, then PonyGE2 will produce identical results to any previous run executed using this random seed.

+### Examples

-An example parameters file with the required parameters is given in the parameters folder.
-To run GE directly with a known seed genome, simply type:
+An example parameters file for seeding runs with a number of individuals has been included in the parameters folder under `seed_run_target.txt`.
+An example folder with a range of compatible formatting types for seeding target solutions is included in the `seeds` directory.

-    $ python ponyge.py --parameters seed_run_solution.txt

-Finally, rather than having to run the GE LR Parser and PonyGE2 individually, an example script for parsing a target string and seeding a subsequent evolutionary run directly with the parsed individual has been included in the `scripts` folder.
-An example parameters file to achieve this has been included in the parameters folder.
-To run this script, simply type:

-    $ python scripts/seed_PonyGE2.py --parameters seed_run_target.txt

 # References
 ------------